 Episodic look at the life of Cuban poet and novelist, Reinaldo Arenas (1943-1990), from his childhood in Oriente province to his death in New York City.
 He joins Castro's rebels.
 By 1964, he is in Havana.
 He meets the wealthy Pepe, an early lover; a love-hate relationship lasts for years.
 Openly gay behavior is a way to spite the government.
 His writing and homosexuality get him into trouble: he spends two years in prison, writing letters for other inmates and smuggling out a novel.
 He befriends Lázaro Gomes Garriles, with whom he lives stateless and in poverty in Manhattan after leaving Cuba in the Mariel boat-lift.
 When asked why he writes, he replies cheerfully, "Revenge."Written by

 Almost every scene, according to Guillermo Rosas, was photographed with a chocolate-colored filter on the camera lens.
-The contributed a great deal to distinctive colors and textures in the film, especially the skin tones, and the vibrancy in green hues.
+This contributed a great deal to the distinctive colors and textures in the film, especially the skin tones, and the vibrancy in green hues.
 See more »

 Was this review helpful to you?